What is true Bhakti (Devotion)?

-Bhakti (loosely translated in English as Devotion), in Sanskrit means no Vibhaktham (detachment) from the highest i.e., GOD.
-The term Bhakti (Devotion) comes from the root 'Bhaj' which means to be attached to GOD.
+Bhakti (loosely translated in English as Devotion), in Sanskrit, means no Vibhaktham (detachment) from the highest i.e., GOD.
+The term Bhakti (Devotion) comes from the root ‘Bhaj’ which means to be attached to GOD.

 Bhakti is intense devotion and supreme attachment to GOD.
 It is pure, unselfish, divine love or suddha (pure) prem.
-Saints have defined it as irrevocable attachment with GOD.
+Saints have defined it as an irrevocable attachment with GOD.
 The feeling of Bhakti cannot be described in words.
 It has to be experienced by the devotee.
 It unites the devotee with the Lord.
-It is a self-generated fire within, which consumes all the passions like anger, undue wants, lust, proud etc., without any physical awareness.
+It is a self-generated fire within, which consumes all the passions like anger, undue wants, lust, pride, etc., without any physical awareness.

 It is otherwise defined as the highest love developed towards God without any physical expectations in return.
 That means one should have no answer as to why and what for he loves GOD.
 Such true love is called devotion.
 Offering something and praying for so many things in return is in no way called Bhakti.